joj-macho/joj-macho.github.io/tutorials/python/python-definitions-and-concepts.md

 SyntaxError: invalid syntax
 {% endhighlight %}

-While you don't need to memorize all keywords, Python will flag a SyntaxError if you inadvertently use one.
+While you don't need to memorize all keywords, Python will flag a `SyntaxError` if you inadvertently use one.
 Choose meaningful and descriptive variable names to avoid conflicts and ensure code functionality.

 Beyond keywords, it's also advisable to avoid using names of Python's built-in functions like `print()` or `len()` as variable names.
 Although it's technically allowed, doing so can lead to confusion.
 For instance:

-{% highlight python %}
+{% highlight bash %}
 >>> id = 42
 >>> print(id)
 42